Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Cabbage Palm (Sabal palmetto).
 Photo by Flickr.

-The Cabbage Palm, scientific name Sabal palmetto, is native to extreme southern coastal North Carolina southwand through Florida, the Caribbean, and Gulf of Mexico coast.
+The Cabbage Palm, scientifically named Sabal palmetto, originates from the southern coastal regions, stretching from extreme southern North Carolina through Florida, the Caribbean, and the Gulf of Mexico coast.

-This palm is very durable and will tolerate a wide variety of soil and weather.
-It is fully adapted throughout Zones 8 and 9, and can even be found in some areas of Zone 7.
+This palm is exceptionally hardy and can thrive in a wide range of soil types and weather conditions.
+It is well-suited for Zones 8 and 9, and can even be found in certain areas of Zone 7.

 4. Canary Date Palm Tree (Phoenix canariensis)